Djneu/microplate_study/readme.txt

 Files are divided in folders by regime diagram:

 1. Reference models
-	- Four parameter files for the runs with a Y offset of 300 km, crustal ratio of 25:10, and X offset of 100-400 km
+	- 5 parameter files for the runs with a Y offset of 300 km, crustal ratio of 25:10, and X offset of 100-400 km.
+Along with the prm file for the supplementary run in figure S2 (900 km domain in X and Y).

 2. Regime offset
 	- 12 files with a crustal ratio of 25:10, and are X/Y offsets between 100 and 400 km.